DoWiD-wsn/avr-based_sensor_node/README.md

 ## Changelog

-A list of prior versions and changes between the updates can be found inn the [CHANGELOG.md](CHANGELOG.md) file.
+A list of prior versions and changes between the updates can be found in the [CHANGELOG.md](CHANGELOG.md) file.
 Note that the major and minor number refer to the hardware version of the ASN(x) board while the patch version is used to denote subsequent software versions.

+## Known Issues

+A list of known issues with the ASN(x) is available in the [ISSUES.md](ISSUES.md) file.
+In this file, we keep track of all kinds of problems/bug and possible fixes for them.

 ## License